Boyd Gaming's business model is buoyed by the US public's

 insatiable appetite for gaming.
 One of the country's leading casino

-Jersey, and Nevada, including 50% of Atlantic City's Borgata Hotel
+Louisiana, Mississippi, and New Jersey, including 50% of Atlantic

 Boyd's operations include properties in Illinois, Indiana, Iowa,